samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 #### Tools

 The Magic Item Tools table lists which tool is required to make a magic item of each category.
 You must use the required tool to make an item and have proficiency with that tool.
 Any assistants must also have proficiency with it.
-For more [information on the tools](/sources/dnd/phb-2024/equipment#Tools), see the [Player’s Handbook](/sources/dnd/phb-2024).
+For more [information on the tools](/sources/dnd/phb-2024/equipment#Tools), see the [Player's Handbook](/sources/dnd/phb-2024).

 ##### Magic Item Tools